jingboUnicom/test/content/collections/pages/about-us.md

 products_c:
   -
     title: 'Personalised Experience'
-    content: 'We aim to deliver a straightforward and tailored client experience by allowing our clients to log in, select the service required including accessing the candidates profile or simply advertising a vacancy.
-You have full control of your desired activities while a member of Regeine Career.'
+    content: 'We aim to deliver a straightforward and tailored client experience by allowing our clients to log in, select the service required including accessing the candidates profile or simply advertising a vacancy.'
     type: new_set
     enabled: true
     image_1: